-I’m a little obsessed with sleep and have a visceral reaction when I hear people boast that they only need a short amount of sleep each night, wearing it as a badge of honor and toughness.
+I’m a little obsessed with sleep and I worry when I hear people say that they only need a short amount of sleep each night, wearing it as a badge of honor and toughness.

 I know that sleep is essential for our overall wellness; too little sleep affecting our physical and mental well-being.
 I’ve personally known for a long time that I don’t feel as good when I don’t get around eight hours of sleep, and after a night out or a late meal, my sleep is disturbed.
 I’m the person that wants to be in bed by 10.

 Now in my 50’s, it seems to have a more detrimental effect if I don’t get enough sleep, and I have to be much more conscious of my habits if I want to stay balanced.
 I want to be at my best every day, to enjoy every moment.
 I’ve dabbled with sleep apps connected to my watch, but I feel uncomfortable wearing a watch to bed.